Evolution of Browser Games: Flash to HTML5 Timeline

 Introduction

-The Early Days of Browser Gaming
+The Old Days of Browser Based Games

 In the Mid-1990s, Gaming Was...